Word Meanings - HORNBOOK - Book Publishers vocabulary database

 In a gymnastic manner. - HYPERCRITICALLY

 To cover again.
-Sir W. Scott. - SIDEBOARD
+Sir W. Scott. - UNIVOCALLY

 In a univocal manner; in one term; in one sense; not equivocally.
 How is sin univocally distinguished into venial and mortal, if the venial be not sin Bp.
-Hall. - WEATHERBOARDING
+Hall. - SIDEBOARD

 The covering or siding of a building, formed of boards lapping over one another, to exclude rain, snow, etc. Boards adapted or intended for such use. - BETIME; BETIMES